samthomson/picili/README.md

 `ng build`
 `ng serve`

+If you plan on editing sass files, also run `npm run gulp-watch`.

 If you want to 'publish' the SPA into the root of the main application (API), so you can test end to end via `http://localhost` then you can run a gulp task (`gulp dist`) as defined in gulpfile.js in the SPA root after running `ng build`.
 These have been combined into one package script, so you can just run `npm run dist`.

 You need to use gulp 4, as installed as a dependency.
 To specifically run the local gulp and not global (which may not be version 4), so the command like this: `./node_modules/.bin/gulp dist`.

 ## 4.0 Deploying